 Representatives from global and national model teams in the COMMIT (PBL-led) and CD-LINKS (IIASA-led) projects as well as the NewClimate Institute

 .
-Policy-makers from the same countries and negotiators will reflect on the findings.
+Policy-makers from the same countries and negotiators reflected on the findings.

 Speaking for NewClimate Institute: Dr. Takeshi Kuramochi